Hawking-Page phase transition, Page curve and islands in black holes: The effect of the Hawking-Page phase transition on the Page Curve

+At the transition point, the information previously stored in the black hole is abruptly released into the thermal baths.
+This provides a natural mechanism for resolving the information paradox within the AdS/CFT correspondence and aligns with the Page curve expectations~\cite{Page:1993wv,Page:2013dx}.
+A schematic illustration of this evaporation process — including the formation, Hawking radiation stage, instantaneous phase transition, and final pure AdS spacetime — is shown in Fig.~\ref{fig:1-3}.

-Now, let us consider the effect of the Hawking-Page phase transition on the Page curve.
-If the Hawking-Page phase transition does not happen, it is well known that the Page curve is illustrated in Fig.~\ref{fig:1}.
+Now let us consider the effect of the Hawking-Page phase transition on the Page curve.
+If the Hawking-Page phase transition does not happen, the Page curve is the one illustrated in Fig.~\ref{fig:1}.
+If the phase transition occurs exactly at the Page time, i.e., \(u_{HP} = u_{\text{Page}}\), we can determine the initial mass \(M_0\) of the black hole from Eqs.~\eqref{eq:t-page} and \eqref{eq:u-Hp}.
+This initial mass can be regarded as a critical initial mass:

-The entanglement entropy of the Hawking radiation is a monotonically increasing linearly with time before the Page time.
-If the Hawking-Page phase transition happens in this time, from eq.\eqref{eq:s-before-3}, we can get the time of the Hawking-Page phase transition

-Corresponding to the Page curve is described in Fig.~\ref{fig:2}, which show that the Hawking-Page phase transition happens at the time $t_{\text{HP}}$.
+The entanglement entropy of the Hawking radiation increases monotonically with time before the Page time.
+If the initial mass \(M_0\) satisfies \(\frac{1}{8G_N} < M_0 < M_c\), then the Hawking-Page phase transition occurs before the Page time.
+The corresponding Page curve is shown in Fig.~\ref{fig:2}, where the phase transition happens at \(u = u_{HP}\).

+We observe that when the Hawking-Page phase transition takes place before or exactly at the Page time, the shape of the Page curve is as depicted in Fig.~\ref{fig:2}, with \(u_{\text{Page}} = u_{HP}\).
+At that moment, the thermal entropy of the black hole becomes

+The Page curve drops rapidly to zero at the Hawking-Page transition point.
+This drop is much faster than the decrease of the Page curve due solely to black hole evaporation.
+Moreover, this process does not require the appearance of islands and yet reproduces the Page curve behavior.

-If the Hawking-Page phase transition happens after the Page time or at the Page time, the entanglement entropy of the Hawking radiation is limited by the black hole entropy and becomes a decreasing function of time.
-In this time, the quantum extremal surface is at
+If the initial mass \(M_0\) satisfies \(M_0 > M_c\), then the Hawking-Page phase transition occurs after the Page time.
+In this case, the entanglement entropy of the Hawking radiation is bounded by the black hole entropy and becomes a decreasing function of time after the Page time.
+The quantum extremal surface is then located at

-After the Page time, corresponding to the Page curve is described in Fig.~\ref{fig:3}, which shows that the Hawking-Page phase transition happens at the time $t_{HP}$.
-And if the Hawking-Page phase transition happens at the Page time, corresponding to the Page curve is the same as in Fig.~\ref{fig:2}, and that Page time $t_{\text{Page}}=t_{HP}$.
-Corresponding to the thermal entropy of the black hole
+The corresponding Page curve is illustrated in Fig.~\ref{fig:3}, where the Hawking-Page phase transition happens at \(u = u_{HP}\).

+We observe that when the phase transition occurs after the Page time, the Page curve still drops rapidly to zero at the Hawking-Page transition point, much faster than the evaporation-induced decrease alone.